 Maintenance usually lasts for about 2 years.
-CNS prophylaxis may be continued at this time.
+CNS prophylaxis/treatment is typically continued at this time.

 In general, about 80% to 90% of adults will have complete remissions at some point during these treatments.
 This means leukemia cells can no longer be seen in their bone marrow.
-Unfortunately, about half of these patients relapse, so the overall cure rate is around 40%.
-Again, these rates vary depending on the subtype of acute lymphocytic leukemia (ALL) and other prognostic factors.
-For example, cure rates tend to be higher in younger patients and lower in older patients.
+Unfortunately, about half of these patients relapse, so the overall cure rate is in the range of 40%.
+Again, these rates can vary a lot, depending on the subtype of ALL and other prognostic factors.
+For example, cure rates tend to be higher in younger patients.

-If the leukemia is refractory – that is, if it doesn’t go away with the first treatment (which happens in about 10% to 20% of patients) – then newer or more intensive doses of drugs may be tried, although they are less likely to work.
-Blinatumomab (Blincyto) may be an option for patients with B-cell ALL.
+If the leukemia is refractory – that is, if it doesn’t go away with the first treatment (which happens in about 10% to 20% of patients) – then newer or more intensive doses of chemo drugs may be tried, although they are less likely to work.
+Immunotherapy (monoclonal antibodies or CAR T-cell therapy) may be an option for patients with B-cell ALL.
 A stem cell transplant may be tried if the leukemia can be put into at least partial remission.
 Clinical trials of new treatment approaches may also be considered.

-If leukemia goes into remission with the initial treatment but then comes back (recurs), it will most often do so in the bone marrow and blood.
+If leukemia goes into remission with the initial treatment but then comes back (relapses or recurs), it will most often do so in the bone marrow and blood.
 Occasionally, the brain or spinal fluid will be the first place it recurs.

-ALL patients with the Philadelphia chromosome who were taking a targeted drug like imatinib (Gleevec) are often switched to another targeted drug.
+ALL patients with the Philadelphia chromosome who were taking a targeted drug like imatinib (Gleevec) are often switched to a different targeted drug.

-For patients with T cell leukemia, the chemo drug nelarabine (Arranon®) may be helpful.
+For patients with T-cell ALL, the chemo drug nelarabine (Arranon) may be helpful.

 If a second remission can be achieved, most doctors will advise some type of stem cell transplant if possible.

-If the leukemia doesn’t go away or keeps coming back, eventually chemo treatment will not be very helpful.
+If the leukemia doesn’t go away or keeps coming back, eventually treatment with more chemo is unlikely to be helpful.
 If a stem cell transplant is not an option, a patient may want to consider taking part in a clinical trial of newer treatments.

 At some point, it may become clear that further treatment, even in clinical trials, is extremely unlikely to cure the leukemia.
-At that time, the focus of treatment may shift to controlling symptoms caused by the leukemia, rather than attempting to cure the leukemia.
+At that time, the focus of treatment may shift to controlling the leukemia and its symptoms for as long as possible, rather than trying to cure it.
 This may be called palliative treatment or supportive care.
 For example, the doctor may advise less intensive chemo to try to slow the leukemia growth instead of trying to cure it.